Abe-Borg/nzeo-enerprize/src/maps/maps_readme.md

 manages the annotations for all schools and all buildings. as well as any operations by/on the markups.
 - In summary: this app serves the map to different users, tracks all metadata for all markups, and implements all interactivity features.

+- handles saving, retrieving, and processing annotion data
+- even though the visual map is rendered in the html templates, the maps app acts as the backend service provider for all map-related data.

+- the maps app provides api endpoints to save and retrieve annotations. wen a user adds an annotation, js/ajax is used to send the annotation deaitls to those endpoints.